Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing: Evaluation

+\textbf{Implementation.} We implement \sys in Python using an event-driven architecture based on \texttt{asyncio}.
+Each core component (coordinator, router, data sources, and LLM engine) runs as an independent process to enable modularity and parallel execution.
+The coordinator orchestrates asynchronous communication across components.
+We use the \textsc{ZeroMQ} library for inter-process messaging and \textsc{AIOHTTP} to handle incoming HTTP queries.
+We use the \textsc{Ollama} framework for inference which provides a convenient way to load and run inference with different \acp{LLM}~\cite{ollama}.
+For the embedding models, we use the \textsc{PyTorch} library.

-We use a three-layer fully connected \ac{NN} for routing.
-The network consists of two hidden layers: the first hidden layer has 256 neurons, followed by Layer Normalization, ReLU activation, and Dropout, while the second hidden layer has 128 neurons, also followed by Layer Normalization, ReLU activation, and Dropout.
+\textbf{Router model.} We implement the router as a lightweight fully connected \ac{NN}.
+The network consists of hidden layers with 128, 64, and 32 neurons, each followed by Layer Normalization, ReLU activation, and Dropout to improve stability and prevent overfitting.
+These hyperparameters were selected through cross-validation, where we evaluated several architectures with varying numbers of layers and hidden dimensions on the validation set.
 The output layer consists of a single neuron that produces a raw logit score, predicting whether the corpus is relevant to the given query.
-The model is trained using Binary Cross-Entropy with Logits Loss (\textsc{BCEWithLogitsLoss}) with a positional weight to address class imbalance.
+The model is trained using Binary Cross-Entropy with Logits Loss with a positional weight to address class imbalance.
 We use a cyclic scheduler for the learning rate $ \gamma $, oscillating $\gamma$ between 0.001 and 0.005.
 Model performance is evaluated on the validation set after each epoch, and the best model is selected based on validation accuracy.
-To train the model, we split training data at the question level, with a train-validation-test split ratio of 30\%-10\%-60\%.
-Features are standardized using \textsc{StandardScaler} to normalize input distributions.
+Training data are split by question into 30\%/10\%/60\% train/validation/test partitions, and all input features are standardized using a \textsc{StandardScaler}.
+The router’s small size ensures fast training, negligible inference overhead, and ease of retraining when data sources evolve.
+We also tested alternative classifiers (\eg, logistic regression and random forests) but found the shallow \ac{NN} performed best overall.